oneeve8/kobble-data/content/videonarrativehowto.md

 Next I’ll show you how to delete and move items in your tree.

 Select Edit on the top left of your tree.
-Select the item you want to delete and tap
+Select the item you want to delete and tap the delete button.

+To move an item, select edit, then tap and drag the triple bar on the right.
+You can also move track

 Kobble is so unique, that you may not have ever seen anything like it before.